 (Image courtesy of HeavenlyCabins under a Creative Commons Attribution 2.0 generic license.)

-proper way to write a letter, proper way to address a letter, correct way to write a letter, proper way to write a business letter, correct way to address a letter, Proper Business Letter Format, proper letter, proper way to address a business letter, how to properly address a letter, correct way to write a business letter
+proper way to write a letter, proper way to address a letter, correct way to write a letter, proper way to write a business letter, correct way to address a letter, Proper Business Letter Format, proper letter, how to properly address a letter, proper way to address a business letter, correct way to write a business letter